RCass172/recipe-delights/README.md

     ![Back To Top](static/images/README/back-to-top.png)

 - Footer
-  - The footer which is fixed to the buttom of page includes the social media links for user to follow.
+  - The footer which is fixed to the bottom of page includes the social media links for user to follow.
 These links use a hover effect for visual feedback and on clicking will open a new tab

 - Error pages
   - Error pages have been made in case of pages not being found, no authorisation to enter a certain page or server being down.
 A button to take user back to the homepage is also present